spiral/docs/docs/en/queue/jobs.md

-# Queue — Running Jobs
+# Queue — Job Handlers

 Job handlers are an essential part of Spiral, providing a structured approach to executing jobs efficiently and managing their payloads.
 Job handlers are classes responsible for performing specific tasks or actions within the system.